-Given its contribution to global green-house gases (GHG) emissions, the energy sector is expected to play a significant role in the long-term decarbonisation of the economy.
-Figure 4 suggests that in one climate scenario, the proportion of coal, oil, and gas in the global power generation mix will shrink to 31% of total by 2050.
+Given its contribution to global greenhouse gas (GHG) emissions, the energy sector is expected to play a significant role in the long-term decarbonisation of the economy.
+Figure 4 demonstrates electricity generation by technology under the climate scenario which is used as a baseline assessment by Bloomberg NEF, and shows that there is expected to be a significant decrease in coal, oil and gas by 2050.
 It is important to recognise however that not only is the supply of energy expected to be a factor in global decarbonisation, but the demand for energy plays a crucial role too.
 In addition, the behaviour of private and state-owned energy companies (not commonly invested in by UK pension funds) is as important as their publicly traded counterparts.